mantey-github/mazzuma/README.md

 [![Software License][ico-license]](LICENSE)
 [![Total Downloads][ico-downloads]][link-downloads]

+This package provide an easy way to integrate [Mazzuma](https://mazzuma.com/) into your payment web application.

-Mazzuma provides easy to use interfaces for connecting your web application or mobile application to the service.
-This allow you to gain mobile money payments from customers and clients with optimal ease and at no extra charges (standard mobile money operator charges apply).
+Mazzuma allows you to gain mobile money payments from customers and clients with optimal ease and at no extra charges (standard mobile money operator charges apply).

 ## Installation